shilohc/6857-proj/README.md

 Currently, all the code for the encryption scheme test implementation lives in `encrypt.py`.

+## Encryption scheme
+Our code implements the image encryption scheme described in [this paper](https://www.nature.com/articles/s41598-020-78127-2).

 ## Image compression

 The Instagram compression algorithm is proprietary and seems to be platform-dependent.
 For better consistency and tunable parameters, we can use this ImageMagick command: